 And now comes the smart part.

-When the unsuspected victim tried to view the image on their computer, the Extractor program handled the image, which in turn extracted the virus from the code embedded in the image to an executable form in the current directory and runs it.
+When the unsuspected victim tried to view the image on their computer, the Extractor program handled the image, which in turn extracted the virus from the code embedded in the image to an executable form in the current directory and ran it.

 Finally, the JPEG image was presented to the unsuspected user with the default system viewer.